New Community Development Solutions: The Time is Now

 B. Community Ownership and Land Acquisition Vehicles

-1. Flexible Ownership Vehicle for Community
+Flexible Community Ownership Vehicle (COV)

-2. Fiscal Sponsorship by a Nonprofit
+Fiscal Sponsorship by a Nonprofit

-• An existing nonprofit can serve as the fiscal sponsor, providing administrative infrastructure and a track record of credibility.
+An existing nonprofit can serve as the fiscal sponsor, providing administrative infrastructure and a track record of credibility.
 This nonprofit also receives programming funds to assist the co-op with outreach, education, policy, and advocacy.
 It thereby becomes the accountability mechanism long missing in many large-scale developments.

-3. The Land Acquisition Vehicle (LAV)
+The Land Acquisition Vehicle (LAV)

-• A for-profit entity with a 10–20-year investment horizon, professionally managed, that co-invests alongside the co-op.
+A for-profit entity with a 10–20-year investment horizon, professionally managed, that co-invests alongside the COV or co-op.
 Ownership in the LAV is pro-rata based on the capital contributed.
 However, the co-op receives a “promote”—a larger share of returns—for undertaking the crucial work of organizing, education, and driving the idea.
 This structure encourages both private investors and community members to collaborate rather than compete.

 C. Alignment of Interests and Long-Term Accountability